fraud-detection, real-time-processing, kafka, flink, stream-processing, security

 Event Processing Layer: Stream processors like Flink consume events and apply detection logic.
 This layer performs stateful operations such as aggregating transaction counts per customer over rolling time windows, calculating velocity metrics, and comparing current behavior against historical patterns.

 Feature Store: Machine learning models require features computed from streaming data.
-The feature store provides low-latency access to computed features like "number of transactions in the last 10 minutes" or "average transaction amount over 30 days."
+A feature store is a specialized database that stores and serves pre-computed features with extremely low latency (typically single-digit milliseconds).
+Modern feature stores like Feast (open source), Tecton, or AWS Feature Store provide low-latency access to computed features like "number of transactions in the last 10 minutes" or "average transaction amount over 30 days."
+These systems solve the critical challenge of feature consistency between training (offline, batch-computed features) and inference (online, real-time features), ensuring that your production models receive the same feature representations they were trained on.

 Decision Engine: This component combines rule-based logic and ML model predictions to make fraud determinations.
 It might score each transaction on a 0-100 risk scale, where scores above 80 trigger automatic blocks and scores between 50-80 require additional verification.